gatsbyjs/gatsby/docs/docs/sourcing-from-prepr.md

 This guide assumes the following:

-- You have an active Prepr environment
+- You have an active Prepr account
-- You've created a new Prerp project (preferably using the `Example` template)
+- You've created a new Prerp account (preferably using the `Example` template)

 All schema and data references in this guide are from the Prepr CMS `Example` template.

+### Prepr

+The first thing to do, if you haven't already done so, is [sign up for a Prepr account](https://prepr.io?utm_medium=gatsbyjsorg&utm_source=guide).

 ### Create a new Gatsby site